 chrome://settings/clearBrowserData.
 Make sure the “Cached images and files” option is selected.
 Click on the Done button, and it will clear the cache.

 In Microsoft Edge click on (…) More action options and navigate to Settings > Choose What to Clear under Clear browsing data.
 Here make sure the Cached Data and Files option is selected.
 Click the Clear button.

-If you’re seeing this error message in different browser, then check our blog How to Clear Browser Cache for all major browser.
+If you’re seeing this error message in a different browser, then check our blog How to Clear Browser Cache for all major browsers.

 Open Website in the Different browser

 After following the above workaround, if the site still shows the “This Site is Not Secure” or “Security Certificate is Not Secure,” then maybe the problem is with your default browser.
 To troubleshoot this, you can try to visit the same website on a different site and check if this fixes the issue.

 If the same website is working fine in another browser, then it is time to reset your browser to default settings.

 Note: Following workaround will only work if you see certificate error because of your web browser.